-Many people suffer from neck and shoulder pain, and one of the best ways to alleviate this pain is to use a pillow that properly supports the head and neck.
+Many people suffer from neck and shoulder pain, and one of the best ways to alleviate this pain is to use a pillow that correctly supports the head and neck.
 According to research, ergonomic (orthopedic) natural latex pillows are the most effective type of pillow for neck and shoulder pain, with a satisfaction rate of 93%.

 What Is Neck Pain and What Are the Common Causes of It

 Neck pain is a common issue that various factors can cause.
 Poor posture, extended periods of sitting or standing, fatigue, and muscle tension can all contribute to neck pain.